superduper-io/superduper/docs/content/ai_integrations/anthropic.md

 # Anthropic

-`superduper` allows users to work with `anthropic` API models.
+`Superduper` allows users to work with `anthropic` API models.
 The key integration is the integration of high-quality API-hosted LLM services.

 | Class | Description | GitHub | API-docs |